umeshror/indian-banks/README.md

 # Indian Bank Finder app
 ### URL: https://indianbankfinder.herokuapp.com

-This is Django app build for fetching Bank branch details of the banks in India.
+This is a Django app build for fetching Bank branch details of the banks in India.
 This app has 2 API' as following:

 1. API to get a branch by IFSC code: